whoschek/bzfs/README.md

 **--retries** *INT*

-*  The number of times a retryable replication step shall be retried if it fails, for example because of network hiccups (default: 0).
+*  The maximum number of times a retryable replication step shall be retried if it fails, for example because of network hiccups (default: 0).
 Also consider this option if a periodic pruning script may simultaneously delete a dataset or snapshot or bookmark while bzfs is running and attempting to access it.

 <!-- -->